hellqvio86/casambimqttbridge/README.md

 ## Disclaimer
 This project is neither affiliated with nor endorsed by Casambi.

-This project is no longer activily developed, I have moved on to this  https://github.com/hellqvio86/home_assistant_casambi project.
+This project is no longer activily developed, I have moved on to this project: https://github.com/hellqvio86/home_assistant_casambi